-Please know that when you begin your Honors English 9 class you will be asked to write a literary analysis essay for the summer reading.
-To prepare for the essay, please complete the attached sheet on Themes and Evidence.
+Please know that we will be completing review activities in the first two days of class and very shortly after you will be asked to write a literary analysis essay based on your summer reading.
+To be prepared for the first two weeks of school and to avoid failures in the gradebook, you need to make sure that you actually read the book this summer.
+To prepare for the essay, please complete the provided worksheet on themes and evidence.
 The essay cannot be done before class and no essays done previously will be accepted.
-We do, however, expect that your Themes and Evidence will be completed before school starts.
+We do, however, expect that your themes and evidence document will be completed before school starts.

-If you have any questions, please email Miss Israelson at risraelson@bonnyeagle.org, Mrs. Deptula at rdeptula@bonnyeagle.org, or Ms. Webber at jwebber@bonnyeagle.org.
+If you have any questions, please email Mrs. Corey at rcorey@bonnyeagle.org, Mrs. Deptula at rdeptula@bonnyeagle.org, or Ms. Webber at jwebber@bonnyeagle.org.